First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 Treating every customer the same.
 The first 100 customers are not all equal in what they can teach you.
 Some will be exactly the customer you designed the product for.
 Others will be peripheral buyers who found you by accident.
 Learning to distinguish between them early helps you focus your subsequent sales effort on the people most likely to buy, stay, and refer others.

-Getting to 100 Is the Beginning, Not the Destination
+Getting Your First 100 Customers Is the Beginning, Not the Destination

 The first 100 sales will teach you more about your business than the next 1,000.
 They will tell you who your real customer is, what actually motivates them to buy, which parts of your product deliver genuine value, and which parts of your sales process create unnecessary friction.
 That information is the foundation on which everything that follows gets built.